-She is the author of the classic Left of Karl Marx.
-The Political Life of Black Communist Claudia Jones (Duke University Press, 2008) and has recently appeared in the documentary film Looking for Claudia Jones (by Nia Reynolds, 2013) and The Art of Ama Ata Aidoo (by Yaba Badoe, 2014).
-Her Black Women, Writing and Identity: Migrations of the Subject (Routledge, 1994) is considered a theoretical staple for scholars writing about black women’s writing.
-In addition she has to her credit over 100 published journal articles and book chapters.
+Her publications include the prize-winning classic Left of Karl Marx.
+The Political Life of Black Communist Claudia Jones (Duke University Press, 2008).
+Her Black Women, Writing and Identity: Migrations of the Subject (Routledge, 1994) is considered a theoretical staple for scholars writing about Black women’s writing in global contexts.
+In addition, she has to her credit over 100 published journal articles and book chapters.
 Dr. Boyce-Davies has also published the following critical editions: Ngambika.
 Studies of Women in African Literature (Africa World Press, 1986); Out of the Kumbla.
 Caribbean Women and Literature (Africa World Press, 1990); a two-volume collection of critical and creative writing entitled Moving Beyond Boundaries (New York University Press, 1995): International Dimensions of Black Women’s Writing (volume 1), and Black Women’s Diasporas (volume 2) and Claudia Jones Beyond Containment: Autobiographical Reflections, Poetry, Essays (Banbury: Ayebia, 2011).
+Her Caribbean Spaces: Escape Routes from Twilight Zones, dealing with the issue of internationalizing Caribbean culture was longlisted for the BOCAS Prize in non-fiction in 2014.
+She has also appeared in the documentary film Looking for Claudia Jones (by Nia Reynolds, 2013) and The Art of Ama Ata Aidoo (by Yaba Badoe, 2014).

 Visit Wikipedia page